kaliberjs/scroll-progression/readme.md

 __🚨 Gotcha:__ *If you put `contain: layout;` on an element, don't but the `ref` returned by `useScrollProgression` on the same element.*

+### Transforms
+This library uses `getBoundingClientRect()` to determine to position of objects on the screen.
+If you translate objects (or parents of objects) you're tracking within an overflow container, **transforms are taken into account** when calculating the position of the tracked element.
+This is probably what you want, but can be unexpected if you assumed `offsetTop` was used.

 ---

 ![](https://media.giphy.com/media/xvqIOHfQvth5NeoT0Y/giphy.gif)